 With that all said, it’s hard to beat visiting Raleigh in the fall.
 Crowd numbers have dropped off and hotels tend to be cheaper.
 But most importantly, the fall foliage is spectacular.
 Hiking through the many parks or simply strolling through downtown comes with a burst of color.
 While there’s no better time to enjoy the famous Raleigh Beer Garden.

-Day 1 Nature, Museums & Historic Oakwood
+Day One: Nature, Museums, and Historic Oakwood

 Surrounded by beautiful nature, begin your three days in Raleigh, North Carolina by exploring some of the best greenways around the city.
 Before you tuck into some fantastic museums and galleries, get in your steps or jump on a bike and enjoy the Capital Area Greenway System.